-ALl these stimulants release dopamine which is the feel-good neurotransmitter.
-It tells our brains that we’re doing something right even if your bodies disagree.
+All these stimulants release dopamine which is the feel-good neurotransmitter.
+It tells our brains that we’re doing something right even if our bodies disagree.
 In this instance, listening to your body is a wise choice.

 How Stimulants Affect The Body